ChristianKohlberg/S3Vault/README.md

 # S3Vault
-First Draft for a Vault solution with persistent storage in aws s3.
+First Draft for a Vault solution with persistent storage in AWS s3.